 What is an Archive?

 Archives can refer to a collection of historically significant records, a physical location where archival materials are kept, and an institution or organization that is responsible for preserving the records and heritage of a group.
-The Bridgewater Public Library Archives, for example, is responsible for preserving the records and heritage of the Town of Bridgewater and the Bridgewater community.
+The Bridgewater Public Library Archives and Special Collections, for example, is responsible for preserving the records and heritage of the Town of Bridgewater and the Bridgewater community.

 So, all Town of Bridgewater records are at the Archives?